TACTICS

 The Critical Reality Most People Miss

-So the likely outcome in that scenario is not "Officer shoots suspect and survives."
-It is: "Both individuals are mortally wounded."
+So the likely outcome in that scenario is not:

 What the Tueller Concept Should Actually Teach

-The real lesson is not about when to shoot — it's about how to avoid being in that position in the first place.
-It should reinforce:
+The real lesson is not about when to shoot—it's about how to avoid being in that position in the first place.

 The Tueller Drill does not tell you when to shoot.
 It tells you how fast you can lose.